nrwl/nx/docs/generated/cli/format-check.md

 ### exclude

-Type: `array`
+Type: `string`

-Default: `[]`

 Exclude certain projects from being processed

 ### files

-Type: `array`
+Type: `string`

-Change the way Nx is calculating the affected command by providing directly changed files, list of files delimited by commas
+Change the way Nx is calculating the affected command by providing directly changed files, list of files delimited by commas or spaces

 ### head